-I’ve really been enjoying cooking various almond flour recipes.
+I’ve really been enjoying cooking various recipes with almond flour.
 Though almond flour is naturally heavier and denser than traditional flour, this gluten free carrot cake is still wonderfully light and fluffy.

 And the almond flour adds flavor without tasting like almonds.
 When topped with thick and tangy healthy cream cheese frosting, this gluten free carrot cake is to die for.

 Once baked and frosted, enjoy this crowd pleasing carrot cake for Mother’s Day, Easter, Passover, a healthy birthday cake, or just a treat!

 For the Almond Flour Carrot Cake:

 - Eggs: You’ll need 5 large eggs, separated into yolks and whites

 - Sweetener: You can use maple syrup or honey.
 Other liquid sweeteners (i.e., rice syrup/ a keto sweetener) will also work, but the flavor will vary.

 - Oil: Use a mild tasting oil like melted coconut oil, light olive oil, avocado oil, or butter.

 - Milk: Use any milk including dairy free options.

 - Leavening agents: This gluten free carrot cake relies on baking soda and baking powder to provide lift and texture.

 - Carrots: Use finely grated carrots without squeezing out any excess moisture.
 Pre-shredded carrots will likely be too dry.